 Published by Dream State Drive Publishing

-However, their journey will be hampered by Fallen Angels, Earth Spirits, and Griffons – and none can say if everyone will make it home.
+However, their journey will be hampered by Fallen Angels, Earth Spirits, and Griffons – and no one can say if they will make it home.

 Pick up your own copy!

 They left the hospital car park together and emerged on the cold, dark streets of the city.
 The wind lifted the Angel’s coat and pulled loose a flurry of feathers from his wings, scattering them over the pavement.
 Jason picked one up and frowned at its colouring – white, mottled with black.